FAQs

 - Click "Update Diploma Address" and enter or update with an address that will be valid for more than eight weeks after graduation.

-Please email the Office of Communications and Public Affairs at [email protected] to submit your story to the Commencement website.
+Please email the Office of Communications and Public Affairs at [email protected] or submit your story to the Commencement website.

 Commencement season is a time to celebrate and enjoy the accomplishments of our graduates.
 To honor the spirit and significance of this occasion, we do not permit the interruption of speakers or audience disruptions.